YinCH-NJUUMB/YinCH-NJUUMB.github.io/_pages/about.md

 My research interests include **ultrasound imaging**, **thermal strain imaging**, **elastography**, **motion estimation**, **vascular ultrasound**, **signal processing** and **machine learning**.

 I am always looking forward to interacting and collaborating with peers who share the similar research interests, contact me via <chyin@nuist.edu.cn> or [WeChat](...\images\wechat.jpg) if you are interested.
-In my free time, you can find me at Steam or at the NJU Gym.
+In my free time, you can find me on Steam or at the NJU Gym.

 # Employment
 >July.
 2024 - Now